-The Mpls Photo Center's studios are available for non-members seven days a week during regular Center hours.
-Its eight studio bays and lighting equipment are available by calling our main office number and reserving your space or equipment.
+The Mpls Photo Center's studios and galleries are the perfect environment for that creative session with your staff, hands on sales presentation and other corporate and non-profit meetings and events.
+In addition we make available all our resources for non-members, seven days a week during regular Center hours.
+Its eight studio and lighting equipment are available by calling our main office number and reserving your space, and or equipment.

 Our Cuba Trip is Now Full!